amityadav0912/DevPortfolio/replit.md

 ## Overview

 This is a full-stack portfolio website for Amit Yadav, a Full Stack Developer currently working at Accenture.
 The application showcases professional experience, projects, skills, and achievements through a modern, responsive web interface.
+Features include his actual photo, real project links, and updated achievement stats (300+ problems solved).
 It's built as a single-page application with a React frontend and Express.js backend, featuring a contact form system and portfolio data management.

 ## User Preferences